 Also of interest is that Bridgeport has more people living here who work in computers and math than 95% of the places in the US.

-Bridgeport is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Bridgeport does not have a public transit system used by locals to get to and from work.

 The people who call Bridgeport home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bridgeport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bridgeport include Irish, English, Italian, and Scots-Irish.
+The greatest number of Bridgeport residents report their race to be White, followed by Asian.
+Important ancestries of people in Bridgeport include German, Italian, English, Irish, and Polish.

 The most common language spoken in Bridgeport is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Langs. of India.